 MOOC-it.com is a website that was built for tracking my personal MOOC exploration journey, which leads to my PhD thesis on such topic.

-I am Jingjing Lin, currently a PhD candidate at the Faculty of Communication Sciences at the Università della Svizzera italiana (USI, University of Lugano).
-I focus the research interests mainly on eLearning in particular within the area of MOOCs (Massive Open Online Courses).
-I am also an Entrepreneur in overseas education support.
-Novelist in Douban.
-Dog friend.
+I am Jingjing Lin, an entrepreneur in the field of eLearning and educational technologies.
+I am working full time on my Swiss startup – Aha Education Sagl, based in Lugano, Switzerland.
+Before that, I was a PhD candidate at the Faculty of Communication Sciences at the Università della Svizzera italiana (USI, University of Lugano).
+I focused the research interests mainly on eLearning in particular within the area of MOOCs (Massive Open Online Courses).

 Raised up in China, I received my bachelor degree in the area of management from the Harbin Engineering University, China.
 Afterwards, I moved to Hong Kong for master programme study specializing in eLearning.
 In the following four years after my graduation from The University of Hong Kong (HKU), I continued to serve in the Hong Kong communities by contributing in various projects closely related to eLearning in both the industry sectors and the local universities.

 In January 2018, I passed my oral defense of the PhD thesis at Università della Svizzera italiana and graduated after the 3-year PhD study period.

 You can see my research contributions such as:

 - Lin, J. (2018).
 Exploring the experiences of instructors teaching massive open online courses in tourism and hospitality (Doctoral dissertation, Università della Svizzera italiana).
 Retrieved from http://doc.rero.ch/record/306564.